LightAPIs/Gloria-X/README_EN.md

 If the task is enabled:

 - Tasks in the default mode will always be executed automatically when starting the browser, and then set a timer based on the active time of the moment.

 - Tasks that use the On-time mode will first determine whether the task has been executed since the last execution time exceeds the set execution interval when starting the browser.
 If it is still within the interval, the check will not be executed immediately, but according to the scheduled time The inspection will only be performed upon arrival.

+### Other features

+- Allow implicit push notifications (record notifications but no news prompts)
+- Support for later review of notifications
+- Allow filtering tasks and notification records
+- Allow custom notification to sound
+- You can operate tasks and notification records in the Popup page through the right-click menu

 ## Related documents